 The booklet is a great tool, not just for service users but for practitioners.
 We feel that practitioners often enter a client’s life at one point, supporting them through one issue, and getting only a limited snapshot of their life.
 This booklet allows practitioners to gain a better understanding and perspective of the varied lives and complex issues some women face.

 We want to be able to keep this tool going for as long as possible.
-This is why we are charging a small fee, so we can put funds in to produce more copies of the ‘No Longer Invisible’ booklet, and perhaps a ‘Part 2’.
+This is why we are charging a small fee, so we can put funds in to produce more copies of the ‘No Longer Invisible’ booklet.
 If you would like a copy, it is available by contacting us on 0113 2430036.

 All income generated by the training is used to support our charitable work.